Adorno tribal ritual con centro de concha de cauri y fleco dentado | Hacia el siglo XIX y principios del XX

 Antique ceremonial adornment from Papua New Guinea, late 19th–early 20th century, woven plant fiber with central cowrie shell and fringe of pierced animal teeth, displayed on a black stand.

-Antique Papua New Guinea ceremonial adornment with cowrie shell and animal teeth, 19th–20th century
+Antique Papua New Guinea ceremonial adornment with cowrie shell and animal teeth fringe

 Ethnographic Papua New Guinea adornment, woven fibers, cowrie shell, animal teeth, 19th–20th century

-Papua New Guinea 19th–20th century ceremonial ornament, woven fibers, cowrie and teeth accents
+Traditional Papua New Guinea ceremonial adornment of woven fiber, shells, and teeth

 Late 19th–early 20th century Melanesian ceremonial adornment, woven fiber, cowrie shell, animal teeth